Access our resources

 If approved, each project is subject to a Data & Materials Transfer Agreement (DMTA) or commercial contract.
 It will need to be signed on behalf of the recipient institution.
-After the DMTA/contract has been signed, materials and/or data can be released.
+After the DMTA/contract has been signed, samples and/or data can be released.
 For your reference, you can view this below.
 You do not need to fill in this form.
 A DMTA specific to your study will be sent to you if it is approved.

-Our policy explains procedures for managing access and the publication of data from GS resources, which is used to guide the Access Committee.
+Our policy explains procedures for managing access and the publication of data from Generation Scotland resources, which is used to guide the Access Committee.
 The policy follows on from the Generation Scotland Collaboration Agreement.
 We welcome feedback from potential users and other interested parties.
 Please e-mail email@example.com to give your feedback.

 PDF Downloads of GS Access Policy